 which would import one Plate into the Screen week-1 and two Plates into the Screen week-2, creating those Screens if necessary.

 A useful way of determining the nested structure to help in constructing regular expressions is the option -f which displays the used files but does not import them:

 '''

 $ omero import -f ~/images/bd-pathway/week-1

 ...

-(continues on next page)

 '''